calebroseland/vue-dom-portal/README.md

 ```

 If you can't make up your mind on where you want the DOM Node to go,
-you can toss it around the page at will.
+you can toss it around the page at will with a variable.

 ```
 const vm = new Vue({